Simlish Translator

 Simlish Translator Output Length

 Simlish-style output is often similar in length to your input—short phrases in, short phrases out.
 Some tools may expand or contract text slightly to fit Simlish-sounding patterns.
 If you need a specific length (e.g., for a caption with a character limit), try different input lengths and see how the output behaves.
 For very long paragraphs, the result may become repetitive; Simlish works best in short, punchy phrases.
-If you are cleaning long text before translating (e.g., removing line breaks or extra spaces), use our remove line breaks and space remover so the Simlish translator receives clean input.
+If you are cleaning long text before translating (e.g., removing line breaks or extra spaces), use a plain-text tool so the Simlish translator receives clean input.

 Simlish and Localization

 The Sims uses Simlish so the game does not need full voice localization in every language—one "language" works globally.
 A Simlish translator, by contrast, usually takes English (or another language) as input and produces Simlish-style text.
 It does not localize your content for other real languages; it converts it into a fun, Sims-inspired style.
 For real translation into another language, use a proper translation tool.
 For Simlish-style fun, this translator is the right choice.
-For stripping markup or cleaning pasted text, use our strip HTML and space remover before you translate.
+If you need to strip markup or clean pasted text before you translate, use a plain-text tool first.

 Using Simlish for Memes and Jokes